stephaneVercouillieBMID/slate/source/jose.html.md

 ```

 <ol>
-  <li value="5">Combine the JOSE Header and JWS Payload to produce the JWS Signing Input.</li>
+  <li value="5">Combine the JOSE Header and JWS Payload, and separate them with period ('.') characters, to produce the JWS Signing Input.</li>
   <li>Complete the signing operation over the JWS Signing Input constructed in the previous step, following the signature algorithm defined by the JOSE Header element <code>alg</code>.
 The JWS Signing Input is signed using the private key corresponding to the public key advertised in the JOSE Header.
 Performing the signature operation over the JWS Signing Input produces the JWS Signature.</li>
   <li>The JWS Signature will then be encoded using base64url to produce the enclosed string.</li>
 </ol>